 1/2 cup onion, chopped

 2 cloves garlic, minced

 1/2 teaspoon dried dill (or 1 to 2 teaspoons, if using fresh)

 1 to 2 teaspoon finely grated lemon zest

 Freshly ground black pepper, to taste

 Preheat oven to 325 degrees F. Place all crust ingredients in a medium bowl.
-Cut butter and egg into flour with a pastry cutter until mixture resembles small pebbles and the flour is thoroughly moistened (the same way you prepare a pie crust).
-Press crust mixture into pie dish or tart pan (I used a 10" pyrex pie dish).
+Cut butter and egg into flour with a pastry/dough cutter until mixture resembles small pebbles and the flour is thoroughly moistened (the same way you prepare a pie crust).
+Press crust mixture into a 9.5 - 10" pie dish or tart pan (I use a 10" Pyrex pie dish).
 Bake for approximately 15 minutes or until lightly browned; remove from oven and set aside.

-Increase oven temp to 350 F degrees.
-In a non-stick skillet, saute onions and garlic in olive oil until translucent; remove and set aside.
-In the same skillet, saute spinach just until wilted.
-Drain and press as much of the liquid out of the spinach as possible (I use a mesh strainer and press it with the back of a spoon).
-Place well drained spinach in a medium bowl; add cooked onions and garlic, feta, dill, lemon peel, pepper, eggs and half-n-half.
+Increase oven temp to 350 degrees F. In a non-stick skillet, saute onions and garlic in olive oil until translucent; remove and set aside.
+In the same skillet, saute spinach, just until wilted.
+Drain and press as much liquid out of the spinach as possible (I use a mesh strainer and press it with the back of a large spoon).
+Place well drained spinach in a medium bowl; add cooked onions and garlic, feta, dill, lemon zest, pepper, eggs and half-n-half.
 Mix until well combined.
-Pour mixture into the lightly baked crust and bake at 350 F for 15 minutes; lower oven temp to 325 F (so edge of crust doesn't over brown); bake for an additional 15-20 minutes or until filling and eggs are set and cooked .
-If center still seems a little jiggly, cook an additional few minutes.
+Pour mixture into the lightly baked crust and bake at 350 F for 20 minutes; lower oven temp to 325 F (so edge of crust doesn't over brown); bake for an additional 10-15 minutes, or until filling and eggs are set and cooked .
+If the center still seems a little jiggly, cook an additional few minutes.

 Post a Comment